-3. Meets 2 Approaching 1.
-Beainnina Expectations Expectations .
-Log The Writing Process Makes a web with Makes a web with lots Does not do a Does not do a little help.
+3. Meets 2.
+Approaching 1.
+Beginning The Writing Process Makes a web with with lots Does not do a little help.
 Uses of help.
-Uses some web or use instructor instructor feedback to instructor feedback to feedback to improve improve work improve work work Past Tense Uses past tense Uses past tense with Does not use past almost always many errors tense correctly Future Tense Use future tense Uses future tense with Does not use future Does not use future almost alway correctly many errors many errors tense Paragraph Format - Gives at least 3 ideas Gives 1-2 ideas from Does not give any Details/ from the text to the text to support ideas to support point Summarizing support point of view. point of view.
-Mostly of view or copies Uses own words uses own words almost entirely from the text Homonyms Uses homonyms Uses some Does not use any (if applicable) correctly homonyms correctly homonyms correctly Commonte
+Uses some web or use instructor instructor feedback to instructor feedback to feedback to improve improve work improve work work Past Tense Uses past tense Uses past tense with Does not use past almost always many errors tense correctly Future Tense Use future tense Uses future tense with Does Does not use future almost alway correctly many errors many errors tense Paragraph Format - Gives at least 3 ideas Gives 1-2 ideas from Does not give any Details/ from the text to the text to support ideas to support point Summarizing support point of view. point of view.
+Mostly of view or copies Uses own words uses own words almost entirely from the text Homonyms Uses homonyms Uses some Does not use any (if applicable) correctly homonyms correctly homonyms correctly